catgoose/telescope-helpgrep.nvim/README.md

 ## Alternative

-Of course you can use the built in `helpgrep`, but I wanted something more "Telescopic" rather than filter through quickfix.
+Of course you can use the built in `helpgrep`, but I wanted something more "Telescopic" rather than having to filter through quickfix.

 ## Usage